microsoft/CCF/doc/governance/accept_recovery.rst

 .. note:: The recovery members who submit their recovery shares do not necessarily have to be the members who previously accepted the recovery.

 Member recovery shares are stored in the ledger, encrypted with each member's public encryption key.
-Members can retrieve their encrypted recovery shares from the public-only service via the :http:GET:`/gov/encrypted_recovery_share/{member_id}` endpoint, perform the share decryption securely (see for example :doc:`hsm_keys`) and submit the decrypted recovery share via the :http:POST:`/gov/recovery_share` endpoint.
+Members can retrieve their encrypted recovery shares from the public-only service via the :http:GET:`/gov/recovery/encrypted-shares/{memberId}` endpoint, perform the share decryption securely (see for example :doc:`hsm_keys`) and submit the decrypted recovery share via the :http:POST:`/gov/recovery/members/{memberId}:recover` endpoint.

 The recovery share retrieval, decryption and submission steps can be conveniently performed in one step using the ``submit_recovery_share.sh`` script:

 .. code-block:: bash

-    $ submit_recovery_share.sh https://<ccf-node-address> --member-enc-privk member0_enc_privk.pem --cert member0_cert.pem
+    $ submit_recovery_share.sh https://<ccf-node-address> \
+      --member-enc-privk member0_enc_privk.pem \
+      --cert member0_cert.pem \
+      --api-version 2023-06-01-preview \
+      --key member0_privk.pem \
-    --key member0_privk.pem --cacert service_cert.pem
+      --cacert service_cert.pem
     HTTP/1.1 200 OK
     content-type: text/plain
     x-ms-ccf-transaction-id: 4.28
     1/2 recovery shares successfully submitted.

-    $ submit_recovery_share.sh https://<ccf-node-address> --member-enc-privk member1_enc_privk.pem --cert member1_cert.pem
+    $ submit_recovery_share.sh https://<ccf-node-address> \
+      --member-enc-privk member1_enc_privk.pem \
+      --cert member1_cert.pem \
+      --api-version 2023-06-01-preview \
+      --key member1_privk.pem \
-    --key member1_privk.pem --cacert service_cert.pem
+      --cacert service_cert.pem
     HTTP/1.1 200 OK
     content-type: text/plain
     x-ms-ccf-transaction-id: 4.30
     2/2 recovery shares successfully submitted.
 End of recovery procedure initiated.

-When the recovery threshold is reached, the :http:POST:`/gov/recovery_share` endpoint signals that the end of the recovery procedure is initiated and the that private ledger is now being recovered.
+When the recovery threshold is reached, the :http:POST:`/gov/recovery/members/{memberId}:recover` response signals that the end of the recovery procedure is initiated and that the private ledger is now being recovered.
 Operators and members can monitor the progress of the private recovery process via the :http:GET:`/node/state` endpoint.

 .. note:: While all nodes are recovering the private ledger, no new transaction can be executed by the network.